maximilianh/crisporWebsite/manual/manual.md

 explicit two-guide nickase designs.
 If you think that this is a mistake, let us know, but for now, we do not recommend the double-guide nickase strategy anymore.
 We rather recommend eSpCas9 1.1 or SpCas9-HF1 and single guides.

+* How many copies of the gene should I knock-out in cell lines?

+Soren Hough (Univ Cambridge) shares:
+Try cansar, e.g. for the gene KIF1A: https://cansarblack.icr.ac.uk/target/Q12756/copy-number
+The default is to assume we're working with diploid cells.
+Alas, frequently we're not.
+Let's say my Sanger sequencing/TIDE results show that each of my clones contain 75%, 50% or 100% frameshift.
+If I'm assuming 2 copies of the gene, this is a bit confusing - how can I have 75% editing?
+There are a few biological explanations (e.g. continued editing in a daughter cell), but the easiest explanation comes when I look at the Cansar database.
+4 copies of my target gene?
+That makes sense!
+I must have edited 3/4 for the 75% clones, 2/4 for the 50% clones, and so on.